Museum Kimchikan: From Side Dish to a Notable Attraction

 Tuesdays-Sundays at 11-11:40am and 3-3:40pm

-The beauty about booking an experience program is that you can brag about making your own kimchi and you get to bring it home!
+The beauty about booking any of the classes at Museum Kimchikan is that you can brag about making your own kimchi and you get to bring it home!
+More info about reserving a class under TIPS! below.

 OPTION 1: Buy a ticket for Museum Kimchikan

 Did you know that Kimchi is said to be good for your health?
-Organic Facts states that incorporating Kimchi in one's diet may promote good digestion, regulate cholesterol, contribute to weight loss, and prevent infections.
+Organic Facts states that incorporating Kimchi in one's diet may promote good digestion, regulate cholesterol, weight loss, and infection prevention.
 This does not come as a surprise since most pickled food items like Kimchi contain lactobacilli or the "healthy bacteria".

 Aside from learning, tasting, and making your kimchi, you can also wear a hanbok at Museum Kimchikan.
 (I know, it's like killing two birds with one stone.)